Vanille-N/chandeliers/chandeliers-lus/README.md

 ### How to write a `main` function

-The `decl` macro never inserts a `main`, instead one should be defined manually to interface with the environment.
+The `decl` macro does not by default insert a `main`, instead one sho.uld be defined manually to interface with the environment, or a node can be chosen as main and annotated as such.

+#### Manual `main` implementation

-This is made possible by tha fact that a `decl` block makes its definitions publicly available under the same name.
+This is made possible by the fact that a `decl` block makes its definitions publicly available under the same name.

 A `main` could look something like this: